nirajkharel/nirajkharel.github.io/_posts/2024-04-27-android-bug-bounty.md

 One approach to identifying exported activities is manual, as described earlier.
 Another method is by using Drozer.

 Observe that two activities are exported in the application.

-<h4>Note: The vulnerable application discussed below is available on my <a href="https://github.com/nirajkharel/IntentInjection">Github Repo.</a></h4>

 ```bash
 dz> run app.activity.info -a com.root3d.intentinjection